wongsyrone/Paragon-DKMS/README.md

 * You should cleanup all previous paragon ufsd(aka NTFS driver) kernel modules at first to avoid some wierd issues.
 * You can use `uninstall.sh` to uninstall or use command given below if the script crashed.
-* It should be noted that the uninstall procedure will remove all modules on all kernels, and you'd better try `$ dkms status` at first.
+* It should be noted that the uninstall procedure will remove all modules on all kernels, and you'd better try `$ dkms status` at the very beginning.
-* `/etc/fstab` and `/etc/modules` will mount your ntfs partitions when booting, and you will get stuck when there was no `ufsd` kernel installed.
+* `/etc/fstab` and `/etc/modules` will mount your ntfs partitions when booting, and you will get stuck when there was no `ufsd` module installed.
-* Only add `/etc/fstab` and `/etc/modules` item when installing on the **LAST** kernel on your system
+* ONLY add `/etc/fstab` and `/etc/modules` item when installing on the **LAST** kernel on your system

 ## Usage